Timeline: Theresa May - three tumultuous Downing Street years

 Jan 18, 2017 - A triumphant May is portrayed on the front page of the Daily Mail next to the headline “Steel of the New Iron Lady”.
 She has just given a defiant speech, telling Brussels: “No deal for Britain is better than a bad deal for Britain.”

-May 22, 2017 - May is forced to backtrack on an election pledge to force the elderly to pay more for care after her opinion poll lead halved.
+May 22, 2017 - May is forced to backtrack on an election pledge to force the elderly to pay more for care after her opinion poll lead fell by half.
 “Nothing has changed,” she says to general incredulity.

-June 4, 2017 - Responding to Britain’s third militant attack in three months - the killing of seven people on and near London Bridge - May declared “enough is enough” and added: “Defeating this ideology is one of the great challenges of our time.”
+June 4, 2017 - Responding to Britain’s third militant attack in three months - the killing of seven people at London Bridge - May declared “enough is enough” and added: “Defeating this ideology is one of the great challenges of our time.”

-Oct 3, 2017 - May’s keynote speech to the Conservative Party conference was interrupted by repeated coughing fits, a prankster, and even letters of her slogan falling off the stage scenery.
-As a bid to reassert her dwindling authority, it had limited success.
+Oct 3, 2017 - May’s big speech to the Conservative Party conference was interrupted by repeated coughing fits, a prankster, and even letters of her slogan falling off the stage scenery.
+As a bid to reassert herself, it had limited success.

-Oct 3, 2018 - May startles the audience at the Conservative Party’s annual conference when she appears on stage for a speech dancing to Abba’s “Dancing Queen”.
+Oct 3, 2018 - May startles the audience at the Conservative Party conference when she appears on stage for a speech jigging to Abba’s “Dancing Queen”.
 It was apparently a self-deprecating reference to her dancing during a recent visit to Africa, but she was nonetheless widely mocked.

 Dec 14, 2018 - A furious May is embroiled in a public row with Jean-Claude Juncker at a Brussels summit after the EU chief publicly called Britain’s Brexit demands “nebulous” and “vague”.
-Juncker joked that they had later kissed and made up, but the incident showed that relations were far from optimal.
+Juncker joked that they had later kissed and made up, but the incident showed that relations were sub-optimal.

 Dec 17, 2018 - At an EU summit in Salzburg, an unforgiving photo shows a red-jacketed May cold-shouldered by a phalanx of male leaders in dark suits.

-Jan 19, 2019 - Lawmakers defeat May’s Brexit divorce deal by the crushing margin of 432 to 202, the worst such defeat in modern British history.
+Jan 19, 2019 - Lawmakers vote down May’s Brexit divorce deal by the crushing margin of 432 to 202, the worst such defeat in modern British history.
 Labour Party leader Jeremy Corbyn calls a vote of no confidence, which May however survives.

 May 21, 2019 - In a last roll of the dice, May promises a “new deal” on Brexit.
 It is immediately rejected by large numbers of Conservative lawmakers and the opposition Labour Party.